2024-2025 Edition

-Requirements for the Science, Policy, & Ethics Minor
+Requirements for the Science and Public Policy Minor

-To complete the minor, a student must take a total of five of the courses listed below.
-At least two must be from Category A and at least two from Category B. The SCPP seminars (SCPP BC3334 and SCPP BC3336) are listed in both Categories.
-These can be counted towards either Category but can only count as one of the five courses.
+To complete the SCPP minor, a student must take a total of five courses (a minimum of 15 credits) from the following list.
+At least two must be from Category A and at least two from Category B. If a course is listed in both categories, it can be counted towards either requirement but not both.

 Points